jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 But the details matter.
 What is considered an endpoint?
 What characteristics of Internet are we trying to optimize?
 This memo makes the argument that, for security purposes, there is a significant distinction between actual endpoints from a user's interaction perspective (e.g., another user) and from a system perspective (e.g., a third party relaying a message).

-This memo proposes the "real end-to-end argument" to guide the development of protocols meant for interaction among two "real ends" as opposed to, say, two endpoints of components in a larger system.
+This memo proposes to focus on the distinction between "real ends" and other endpoints to guide the development of protocols.
+A conversation between one "real end" to another "real end" has necessarily different security needs than a conversation between, say, one of the "real ends" and a component in a larger system.

 For instance, a transport connection between two components of a system is not an end-to-end connection even if it encompasses all the protocol layers up to the application layer.
 It is not end-to-end, if the information or control function it carries actually extends beyond those components.
 For instance, just because an e-mail server can read the contents of an e-mail message does not make it a legitimate recipient of the e-mail.

+This memo also proposes to focus on the "need to know" aspect in systems.
+Information should not be disclosed, stored, or routed in cleartext through parties that do not absolutely need to have that information.

 The proposed real end-to-end argument is as follows: